-Graduates of the MHA program will demonstrate the following competencies:
+Graduates of the USC Price MHA program will demonstrate the following competencies:

-- 1.1 Demonstrate knowledge of established and evolving issues in health care, and the ability to apply this knowledge to diverse health care organizations.
+- 1.1 Demonstrate knowledge of established and evolving issues in healthcare and the ability to apply this to diverse healthcare organizations.

 - 2.1 Demonstrate the ability to understand a situation, issue or problem by breaking it into smaller pieces and tracing its implications in a step-by-step manner.

-- 2.2 Apply complex concepts, develop creative and innovative solutions, or adapt previous solutions in new ways.
+- 2.2 Apply complex concepts, develop creative and innovative solutions, and adapt previous solutions in new ways.